-Indirect Supervision is acceptable for exams that have been comped.
+Indirect supervision is acceptable for exams that have been comped.
 A staff technologist is physically adjacent to the student's location, within hearing range.
 Phone contact does not qualify as indirect supervision.
-All repeat images must be conducted under indirect supervision.

 1:1 RATIO

 All students and technologists must practice a 1:1 ratio.
 The number of students assigned to a clinic site shall not exceed the number of staff technologists assigned to the department.
 When working together there should be no more than one student working with a technologist.
 It may be temporarily acceptable that more than one student is assigned to a staff technologist during uncommonly seen procedures.